-Ana Bahr is a former Target administrative professional who was onboarding 3 software engineers a week on average in 2014 when she saw a need for someone to take the lead on shaping and growing Target’s technical community.
+Ana Bahr (soon to be Ana Dachel) is a former Target administrative professional who was onboarding 3 software engineers a week on average in 2014 when she saw a need for someone to take the lead on shaping and growing Target’s technical community.
 She officially became the “Tech@Target Community Advocate” in 2015 and has been busy fighting the good fight ever since.
-When she’s not attending meetups or conferences, Ana is home with her pup Molly and fiancé Jason watching Star Trek.
+When she’s not attending meetups or conferences, Ana is home with her fiancé Jason and pups Jackson and Molly watching Star Trek

 Does this session sound interesting?
 You may also like these: